renpy/renpy/sphinx/source/cdd.rst

 .. function:: renpy.redraw(d, when)

-    Causes the displayable `d` to be redrawn after `when` seconds have elapsed.
+    Causes the displayable `d` to be redrawn (the render method called) when `when` seconds have elapsed.
+The displayable may be redrawn before that time (for example, when a child is redrawn), in which case a pending redraw is forgotten.

 .. exception:: renpy.IgnoreEvent